AuSalamander/infinite_timesweeper/README.md

 ## Step - by step installation guide

 1. Clic badge higer, it will redirect you to Obtainium app.
 (If you don’t have Obtainium - scroll to "If you don’t have Obtainium")
 2. Tap **confirm**.
 Obtainium will read the releases and add the app to your list.
-Download and installation would start automaticly.
 3. If download didn`t start ore stopped, tap the app entry, then tap **Install**.
 4. When Android asks for permission to install the APK, confirm/agree - tap **Install**.
 5. If Android blocks the install, it will usually show a prompt like **"Install unknown apps"** - tap to allow installs from the browser or Obtainium, then retry the installation.